-Louise has responsibility for marketing the Museum, which includes advertising, print, social media, groups and events.
+Louise has responsibility for PR and marketing the Museum, which includes advertising, print, social media, groups and events.
 She curates the events programme and the 'Wessex Plinth' - a programme of contemporary sculpture at the front of the museum.
-Louise also looks after all aspects of admin for the team, the building and the site.
+Louise also looks after the administration for the museum - the team and the building.

 Learning Officer devising, designing and delivering the formal and informal learning programme for the museum

-I manage the team of volunteers at the Museum, which consists of almost 200 people.
-I oversee the induction of new volunteers and help individuals to decide which role is best for them.
-I co-ordinate the training programme for volunteers and provide on-going support for volunteers during their time with us.
-I also co-ordinate the very important social events to say a big thank you to volunteers for all their time that they give to the Museum.
+Bridget oversees the induction of new volunteers and helps individuals to decide which role is best for them.
+Bridget co-ordinates the training programme for volunteers and provides on-going support during their time with us, which includes organising social events to say thank you for all the time that they give to the museum.

 Valerie's role includes answering museum enquiries; preparing for, and look after visiting researchers; creating archives and object history files; as well as supporting the curators of the collections.

 Jan manages the Visitor Services team, the shop and the team of engagement volunteers.

-The financial affairs of the Museum Trust are carefully managed by Nicola.
-She not only keeps a close eye on the budgets to make savings, but also helps the Museum to generate more revenue through fund raising initiatives.
-Nicola has also recently taken on the role of Membership Secretary.
+The financial affairs of the museum are carefully managed by Nicola.
+She not only keeps a close eye on the budgets to make savings, she has also recently taken on the role of Membership Secretary.

 Valerie Overton has the huge task of keeping the King’s House clean.
 From polishing cases to vacuuming the floor, Val can often be seen around the Museum enthusiastically undertaking her duties.

-You can be guaranteed to be greeted with a smile by our enthusiastic front of house team: Caroline Cameron, Hannah Grigson, Jon Hampton, Chris Marshall, Kay Shepcar, Nicola Trowell and Jan Thorne (shop manager).
-Whether you have an enquiry, lost your way or want to make a purchase in our shop, reception staff are here to help.
+You can be guaranteed to be greeted with a smile by our enthusiastic Front of House team: Caroline Cameron, Jon Hampton, Margaret Kirby, Chris Marshall, Sophia Sample, Kay Shepcar and Jan Thorne (Retail Manager).
+Whether you have an enquiry, lost your way or want to make a purchase in our shop, Reception staff are here to help.